rachayita/OpsNotes/rust/rust.md

 - types composed entirely of types that are `Sync` are also `Sync`
 - `RefCell<T>`, the family of related `Cell<T>` types are not `Sync`

 ## std::ptr
 - a null pointer is never valid, not even for accesses of size zero
-- for a pointer to be valid, it is necessary, but not always sufficient,
+- for a pointer to be valid, it is necessary, but not always sufficient
   - the pointer be dereferenceable
   - memory range of given size starting at the pointer must be within bounds of a single allocated object
   - every (stack-allocated) variable is considered a separate allocated object.